TDanny/Automation---Indicators-for-Azure-Microsoft-Defender/README.md

-# Automation-Scripts
+# Automation - Creating Indicators upload format for Azure Microsoft Defender in seconds
-Automation Scripts I created for the use of IT &amp; Software departments.
+Automation Script I created for the use of IT & Software departments - saves time that can be dedicated to other priorities.

 # ReadMe
 Hey,